Audio Recording Handbook & Frequently Asked Questions Related to the Recording of Meetings

 Frequently Asked Questions:

-Can the educational decision maker (parent/guardian/18-year-old student) record school related meetings?
+Can the educational decision maker (parent/guardian/18-year-old student) record all school related meetings?

-How does the parent/guardian/18-year-old student request an exception to audio record a 504, IEP, or Special Education Evaluation Meeting?
+How does the parent/guardian/18-year-old student request to audio record a 504, IEP, or Special Education Evaluation Meeting?

-- It is preferable the parent/guardian/18-year-old student makes the request when the meeting is scheduled; however, they can make the request in writing using the form letter provided within 3 days of the meeting to allow sufficient time for approval and access to technology for the meeting.
-If the meeting was scheduled in less than 3 days due to parent/guardian/18-year-old student's waiver of 10-day notice requirement, they may still request to record and the district will make every effort to provide this accommodation if written request, i.e., form letter, is approved and technology is available.
+- The parent/guardian/18-year-old student must notify a member of the Section 504 or IEP team that they plan to audio record at least 24 hours prior to the meeting to allow sufficient time to access the technology for the meeting.
+If the meeting was scheduled with less than 24 hours notice due to parent/guardian/18-year-old student's waiver of 10-day notice requirement, they may still request to record and the district will make every effort to meet this request if technology is available.

-If the parent/guardian/18-year-old student does not submit this request within the timeline, will the 504, IEP and/or Special Education Evaluation Meeting be rescheduled?
+If the parent/guardian/18-year-old student does not notify a CPS team member they plan to audio record within the 24 hour timeline, will the 504, IEP and/or Special Education Evaluation Meeting be rescheduled?

 - It depends.
-The district will make every effort to reschedule unless the guardian has already been given two written notices of the meeting and Section 504 or IDEA timelines require the meeting to be held.
+The district will make every effort to obtain the technology for the district to record unless the guardian has already been given two written notices of the meeting and Section 504 or IDEA timelines require the meeting to be held.

 - No, the district will only record the meeting if the parent/guardian/18-year-old student chooses to record.